ubaumgar/catchup/README.md

 catchup
 =======

-Limit your personal work in progress and focus!
+This simple status bar tool helps to limit your personal work in progress!